 See S-101 DCEG clause 21.4 for the listing of allowable values.
 Values populated in S-57 for this attribute other than the allowable values will not be converted across to S-101.
 Data Producers are advised to check any populated values for CATROS on RDOSTA and amend appropriately.

-The following additional requirements for S-57 attribution must be noted:

-The S-101 complex attribute frequency pair has been introduced in S-101 to enable the encoding of the frequency that a shore station both transmits and receives radio signals.
-During the automated conversion process instances of the S-57 attribute SIGFRQ will convert to the sub-attribute frequency shore station transmits.
-For full capability S-101 data, Data Producers will be required to populate manually the sub-attribute frequency shore station receives, if considered necessary.

 Marine and aero-marine radiobeacons

 Not applicable.